cloudenvy/cloudenvy/README.md

     envy up

 NOTE: If your Envyfile contains the `provision_scripts` config option, envy up will automatically run `envy provision` when your ENVy has finished booting.
-If you do not want to auto provision you must pass in the `--no-provision` flag like so:
+If you do not want to auto provision your ENVy you must pass the `--no-provision` flag like so:

     envy up --no-provision